lsd-ucsc/ChoRus/chorus_book/src/guide-enclave.md

 While this code correctly implements the protocol, it is inefficient.
 The `is_even` value is broadcasted to all locations, but Alice does not need to receive the value.
 Ideally, we want to send `is_even_at_bob` only to Carol and branch only on Bob and Carol.

-In ChoRus, we can achieve this using the `colocally` operator.
+In ChoRus, we can achieve this using the `enclave` operator.
 First, let us define a sub-choreography that describes the communication between Bob and Carol:

 ```rust
 {{#include ./header.txt}}